larryhudson/html-to-video-demo/README.md

 # Turning HTML into a video with Eleventy, Azure TTS, Puppeteer and ffmpeg

-## Step 2: Create the audio track with Azure TTS
+## Step 3: Sync up the webpage with audio

-This is the second step.
+This is the third step.